 Of course the above is merely a snapshot of the most important DOP Cheeses and you can find many more exciting examples that are exempt from the DOP framework.
 Take Vila Velha for example, which is made in the Beiras region.
 It is a similar cheese to Amarelo da Beira Baixa, but because it does not have DOP protection it is significantly cheaper and more accessible but every bit as delicious.
 But whatever your preferences, be it hard and pungent or soft and velvety cheese, you are bound to find something you love in Portugal’s rich traditions of cheese making.

 Below are some important Portuguese cheese terms to remember when purchasing:

 - Cabra: goat

 - Vaca: Cow

 Buying Portuguese cheeses

 The ideal place to buy Portuguese cheese is naturally the country itself, where the best selection and value can be found.
-However, most major supermarkets, specialist delis and food retailers will stock at least some Portuguese cheeses across Europe and the US, in addition the following online retailers are worth a look: Alive Taste, Artisanal Cheese, Atlantico, IGourmet
+However, most major supermarkets, specialist delis, and food retailers will stock at least some Portuguese cheeses across Europe and the US, in addition, the following online retailers are worth a look: Artisanal Cheese, Atlantico, IGourmet